Queensbury lines: Background

 West of Bradford, the Pennine terrain rises steeply to a plateau around 1000 ft above sea level, with numerous steep-sided valleys: an area of exceptional difficulty for railways.
-Nevertheless it included a large area of Yorkshire with active industries, not well served by road transport.
+Nevertheless, it included a large area of Yorkshire with active industries, not well served by road transport.

 Halifax and Ovenden Junction Railway

 The first Halifax station on the Lancashire and Yorkshire Railway was opened in 1844.
 The main station, opened later, is approached from the north-east by a tunnel: it is located at the bottom of the town, which is hilly.
 From 1854 the Great Northern Railway had running powers to Halifax over the Leeds, Bradford and Halifax Junction Railway.
 Both the L&YR and the GNR were concerned about the difficulty of carting goods to and from the higher-lying districts, as well as congestion at the station itself.
 The Ovenden valley, north-west of the town, was a significant source of traffic, and a branch line there would potentially assist.

 A company was formed in 1863 to build a railway along the Thornton valley, to connect Halifax with Keighley.
 At the time this was considered to be a very ambitious project, and during its time in Parliament, the scheme was much reduced in scope, to connect Halifax and Holmfield through the Ovenden Valley.
-It was to be titled the Halifax and Ovenden Junction Railway, and it was incorporated on 30 June 1864, with capital of £90,000.
+It was to be titled the Halifax and Ovenden Junction Railway, and it was incorporated on 30 June 1864 by the Halifax and Ovenden Junction Railway Act 1864 (27 & 28 Vict. c. cxliii), with capital of £90,000.
 The GNR and L&YR each subscribed £30,000 towards the capital, and were to work the line jointly.